 How can you stand out locally online to drive customers into your stores?
-It is without a doubt the most pressing challenge facing retailers, now that constantly connected consumers demand fast, frictionless shopping assistance in their moments of need.
+It is without a doubt the most pressing challenge facing retailers.
+This is because now, constantly connected consumers demand fast, frictionless shopping assistance in their moments of need.
 We had a chance to really dig into the topic and surface solutions that could really help you move the needle in your holiday sales, in our recent “Clicks to Bricks: Using Events to Drive In-Store Sales” webinar.

 The talented and knowledgeable Asif Khan, founder of the Location Based Marketing Association, hosted the webinar.
 We were joined by John Thielmann, local retail marketing expert and Director of Digital Media The Bon-Ton Stores, Inc.

 Together, we shared actionable solutions for that modern-day retail conundrum of turning online eyes into in-store foot traffic.
-Here are a few of the highlights, to help you prepare for what’s sure to be a busy holiday retail season and get your local marketing presence in better shape for the new year.
+Here we share a few of the highlights to help you prepare for a busy holiday retail season.
+The goal?
+To get your local marketing presence in better shape for the new year.

 What’s New in Local Retail?

-There are thousands of marketing issues competing for your attention (and budget) at any given time, and especially in the leadup to the holidays.
+Thousands of marketing issues compete for your attention (and budget) at any given time.
+This is especially true in the lead up to the holidays.
 How do you know where to focus for the greatest impact?
 Asif kicked off our webinar with insights from the LBMA 2017 Global Location Trends Report to help attendees better understand the local opportunity.
 His organization recently surveyed 500 marketing decision makers in an effort to better quantify the value of localization and targeting for multi-location brands.

-CMOs and heads of digital marketing see this opportunity and are getting in the game; today, 72% of marketers are using location data in their campaigns.
-The spend in technology and infrastructure to support this massive amount of data is expected to reach $52.2 billion in location & context services by 2019, and another $32.4 billion will be spent in geo-targeted ad sales by 2021.
+CMOs and heads of digital marketing see this opportunity and are getting in the game.
+Today, 72% of marketers are using location data in their campaigns.
+Similarly, the spend in technology and infrastructure to support this massive amount of data is expected to reach $52.2 billion in location & context services by 2019.
+What’s more, another $32.4 billion will be spent in geo-targeted ad sales by 2021.

-The abilities to target, to drive sales at point-of-sale, and to drive foot traffic into stores are among the most beneficial features of location-based marketing.
+The abilities to target, drive sales at point-of-sale, and drive foot traffic into stores are among the most beneficial features of location-based marketing.

 Who cleans your location data to make it trustworthy and useful, both to consumers and search engines?
 Every day, our Local Listings accurately syndicates location data for thousands of retail locations, so customers get just the information they need, exactly when they need it.
 You can learn more about cleaning your data here.